Become a Member

 Whether you are here for just a semester or have been here for a while, whether you are single or have a family, you are welcome to check us out.

-The Club currently has over 35 members, a couple of whom are men, and represent a wide range of national backgrounds, primarily the USA, Canada, Australia, and England.
+The Club currently has over 25 members, and represent a wide range of national backgrounds, primarily the USA, Canada, and England.
 Many of us are here because we fell in love with a Dane and have chosen to raise our families in Denmark.

 What Our Members Say:

-“I’ve struggled to learned Danish and have to speak it all the time at work, but I LOVE to get together with fellow Americans and just talk and laugh — it’s so relaxing!”
+“I’ve struggled to learn Danish and have to speak it all the time at work, but I LOVE to get together with fellow Americans and just talk and laugh — it’s so relaxing!”